GWB2025/Stiffness-Matrix-Generator/README.md

 ### Moaveni Parallel Branch Example

 The “Moaveni Parallel” preset reproduces the axial bar assembly from Saeed Moaveni, *Finite Element Analysis: Theory and Application with ANSYS* (6th ed., Pearson, 2015), Chapter 2 Example 2.3.
-In that example, the bar contains three sequential segments with a parallel branch between nodes 2 and 3, all evaluated with \((E = 210\,\text{GPa})\) and a 40 kN end load.
+In that example, the bar contains three sequential segments with a parallel branch between nodes 2 and 3, all evaluated with E = 210 GPa and a 40 kN end load.
 Loading the preset recreates the geometry, areas, lengths, and stiffnesses shown in Moaveni’s worked problem so you can verify the book’s nodal displacements, internal forces, and reaction forces directly inside the app.

 ### Moaveni Example 1.1 Tapered Bar